 The idea of the flyweight pattern is to have objects in one place and to avoid duplication.
 It is often associated with the factory pattern, so this will be both the place where objects are manufactured or retrieved.

-DrGeo use the flyweight and factory patterns to manage the geometric objects created by the user.
-A geometric object is manufactured once the user provided enough information by selecting a set of existing objects in a sketch.
+DrGeo uses the flyweight and factory patterns to manage the geometric objects created by the user.
+A geometric object is manufactured once the user has provided enough information by selecting a set of existing objects in a sketch.

 Object subclass: #DrGFactory instanceVariableNames: 'pool last' classVariableNames: '' poolDictionaries: '' category: 'DrGeo-Factories'

-The existing objects are hold in a pool of objects,
+The existing objects are held in a pool of objects:

 initialize